Salisbury High School (North Carolina): Academics

 In 2008, Salisbury High School was ranked a Silver Level school by U.S. News & World Report and was also included in the magazine list of top 1000 public schools in the nation.
 In 2011, for the fifth consecutive year, Salisbury High was listed as one of U.S. News & World Report's Best High Schools.

 Salisbury High has nearly 180 students taking Advanced Placement courses, the most of any school in the district.
 The school offers 16 AP courses during the 2011–2012 school year.
 Salisbury High also has the highest average SAT score in the school system, with a score of 1480.

 The high school was rated a School of Distinction for the 2009–10 school year on the North Carolina State Board of Education's yearly School Report Cards.

 Athletics

-Salisbury High School is classified as a 2A school and competes in the Central Carolina Conference.
+Salisbury High School is a member of the North Carolina High School Athletic Association (NCHSAA).

-The men's soccer team won the North Carolina 2A State Championship in 2011, defeating Carrboro High School 3–2 in sudden death overtime.
-The soccer team was 24–1–1 overall for the season.
+In 2010, the school received the NCHSAA Exemplary School Award.

-The school received the 2010 NCHSAA Exemplary School Award.
+The men's soccer team won the NCHSAA 2A state championship in 2011, defeating Carrboro High School 3–2 in sudden death overtime.
+The soccer team was 24–1–1 overall for the 2011 season.